Table of Contents

 Licensing Jurisdiction: Mainland vs Free Zone

-The choice of jurisdiction shapes your operational scope, cost base, and client access from day one.
+Your choice of jurisdiction shapes your operational scope, cost base, and client access from day one.

 Recommended Setup Path

-• Studios targeting government tenders or large mainland contracts: DED mainland licence, with a local service agent if the operating structure requires one
+• Studios targeting government tenders or large mainland contracts: DED mainland licence, with a local service agent if the structure requires one

 • Both jurisdictions support 100% foreign ownership under current UAE commercial company law